zk-VerITAS/VerITAS/README.md

 Lastly, run:

-`cargo run --release --example opt-veritas`
+`cargo run --release --example opt-veritas-fs`

 To create the editing proofs, you can run: